blbadger/blbadger.github.io/language-model-features.md

 (@rawdownloadcloneembedreportprintrawdownloadcloneembedreportprintrawdownloadcloneembedreportprint
 ```

-Once again we observe that the alignment of features between layers is a learned phenomenon, as the untreained 117m parameter GPT-2 yields inputs with no correlation between layers for identical features.
+Once again we observe that the alignment of features between layers is a learned phenomenon, as the untrained 117m parameter GPT-2 yields inputs with no correlation between layers for identical features (see the following figure).

 ```
 Untrained GPT-2 Base